 Fantastic growth in the AFLW social media communities, reaching all growth KPIs with 65% growth in the Facebook community and 41% growth in Instagram followers in just 12 weeks.

-Active and supportive
+Active and supportive community

 Development of an active and supportive community of loyal fans and brand advocates that translated into match attendance.